vineethkumarv/sv-wiki/Control-Flow.md

 ![_if else final  drawio](https://user-images.githubusercontent.com/110443268/188595760-4e4b095b-ddaa-48a2-8422-94ed1a650c09.png)

-                                 fig -3 : Flow chart-if else
+                                 fig -3: Flow chart-if else

 This conditional statement has two sets of statements, one in the if block and another in the else block.
-If the expression in the `if` block is true, statements inside it will execute or if the expression is false, statements inside the `else` block will execute.
+If the expression in the `if` block is true, statements inside it will execute, or if the expression is false, statements inside the `else` block will execute.
 `else` block doesn't check any expression to execute statements inside it, it just executes after if the expression is false.
 **Syntax**
 `if(condition) begin  `